nguyensjsu/fa21-202-poop-code-why/README.md

 Additionally, based off of the starting code, we must implement the following logic,

 1. Identifying Checkmate and ending the game.
+2. Identifying Check.
+Make King transparent on check.
+3. Implement Random chess.

-1. Starting the game as white.
+4. Starting the game as white.

-1. Fixing the moveset of pawn, (allows perpendicular capture)
+5. Fixing the moveset of pawn, (allows perpendicular capture)

 Link to 1 min ad video: https://www.youtube.com/watch?v=5Mprv3HX-Mw